hertze/PoserFrames/README.md

 If you open the script **PoserFrames.jsx** in a text editor, you may want to experiment with changing the following settings:

-1. **post_crop**: If you want you images cropped to a narrow border, set this to true.
-Initially set to false.
+1. **artsy**: If you want you images cropped to a narrow border, set this to false.
+Initially set to true.

 2. **eccentric**: If you want the image area to be centered in the frame,  set this to false.
 Initially set to true.